Supernodes and Halos: Loss-Critical Hubs in LLM Feed-Forward Layers: Validation: Structured Pruning as a Probe

-\paragraph{Baselines.} We compare against channel-adapted versions of Wanda, SparseGPT, OWL \citep{yin2024owl}, LLM-Pruner \citep{ma2023llmpruner}, FLAP \citep{an2024flap}, RIA \citep{zhang2024plug}, and SlimLLM \citep{guo2025slimllm}, as well as magnitude and random pruning.
-All methods are evaluated in the same one-shot setting without recovery fine-tuning.
-For methods originally designed for unstructured pruning, we aggregate per-weight saliencies over each FFN channel group: row \(i\) of \(W_{\text{up}}\), row \(i\) of \(W_{\text{gate}}\), and column \(i\) of \(W_{\text{down}}\).
-Thus, all methods remove the same object: whole SwiGLU FFN channels.
+\paragraph{Experimental setup.} We use the same one-shot pruning setup for all methods, so performance differences come from the pruning rule rather than recovery fine-tuning, extra data, or different evaluation conditions.
+Llama-3.1-8B is the primary model for the full suite, with Mistral-7B, Llama-2-7B, and Qwen2-7B used for cross-model validation and Llama-3.1-70B used for targeted scale validation \citep{touvron2023llama2,dubey2024llama3,jiang2023mistral,yang2024qwen2}.
+Unless stated otherwise, \(\LP\), \(\Conn\), and contribution correlations are estimated from 64 WikiText-2 training sequences of length 512 \citep{merity2017wikitext}; Appendix Table~\ref{tab:calibration} reports sensitivity to calibration size and source, including C4 \citep{raffel2020exploring}.
+For models without a main-pipeline HaloProtect run, the HaloProtect curve in Fig.~\ref{fig:cross-model-curves} is re-anchored from the side experiment by applying the HP/SCAR-LP ratio to the main SCAR-LP curve; absolute side-experiment values are reported in Appendix \S\ref{app:halo-extended}.

-\paragraph{SCAR Variants.} We evaluate three SCAR scoring functions: \textit{SCAR-LP} (raw loss proxy), \textit{SCAR-Prot} (LP weighted by halo protection), and \textit{SCAR-Conn} (LP weighted by connectivity-adjusted protection).
-All SCAR variants protect the supernode core; \SCAR{}-Prot and \SCAR{}-Conn additionally use halo-derived signals to rank the remaining channels.
+We evaluate WikiText-2 and C4 perplexity, zero-shot accuracy on HellaSwag, PIQA, BoolQ, WinoGrande, ARC-E, ARC-C, and OpenBookQA, and 5-shot MMLU accuracy \citep{zellers2019hellaswag,bisk2020piqa,clark2019boolq,sakaguchi2020winogrande,clark2018think,mihaylov2018openbookqa,hendrycks2021mmlu}.
+Baselines include channel-adapted Wanda, SparseGPT, activation-L2, OWL \citep{yin2024owl}, LLM-Pruner \citep{ma2023llmpruner}, FLAP \citep{an2024flap}, RIA \citep{zhang2024plug}, SlimLLM \citep{guo2025slimllm}, magnitude pruning, and random pruning.
+For methods originally designed for unstructured pruning, we aggregate per-weight saliencies over the grouped FFN channel: row \(i\) of \(W_{\text{up}}\), row \(i\) of \(W_{\text{gate}}\), and column \(i\) of \(W_{\text{down}}\).
+Thus, every method removes the same structured object under the same sparsity budget.